Passlens

 Why privacy and local processing matter in a free browser workflow

-This is another reason the query remains valuable even without YMYL expansion.
-Privacy-aware users are software buyers too.
-They care about where the image goes, whether they can keep the workflow local, and whether the product explains when server-side processing is involved.
-That is not legal advice.
-It is product trust, and it directly affects conversion behavior in this category.
+Privacy-aware users care about where the image goes, whether they can keep the workflow local, and whether the product explains when upload-based processing is involved.
+That is not a side issue.
+It is part of whether the user trusts the result.

 Trust signal